Tenza/configurations/ArchLinux Installation/README.md

 The desktop uses a single SSD and the notebook (Asus UX51VZ) uses two SSD's on a RAID 0 configuration.
 Both have dualboot with Windows 7, and since both use SSD drives we will make some recommend optimizations.

+Some configurations in here might be outdated, always check the archwiki.

 <sub><sup>
 References:
 [Video - System Installation](https://www.youtube.com/watch?v=kQFzVG4wZEg)